Condla/pokepy/README.md

 Command line wrapper of Pokeapi for educational purposes.

 ## Prerequisites
-In order to access the Pokeapi using the requests module Python must be compiled with OpenSSL version >= 1.0.2
+In order to access the Pokeapi using the requests module, Python must be compiled with OpenSSL version >= 1.0.2

 ## Installation
 For testing purposes it's best you install pokepy via pip in a virtual environment.